Sept. 11 changed photojournalism too

 As we approach the 10th anniversary of the Sept.
 11 attacks, everyone is taking some time for reflection.
 Towns are honoring their first responders.
 Survivors, family members and friends of those killed and thousands of others are visiting the new memorials around the country.
 And journalists too are spending time reflecting.

 For 9/11 was one of those moments that served as a reminder the power and the importance of quality, timely journalism in a time before Facebook, before Twitter and before Flickr.

 As a photojournalist, in my lifetime, I can think of two other events that have made photojournalists stop in their tracks and think about the impact of their work — the very public suicide of Pennsylvania State Treasurer Bud Dywer in 1987 and the Oklahoma City bombing.

 I was in Manhattan on Sept.
 11. Not New York City.
 Kansas.
 And of course the photojournalism students — some of the most talented photojournalists I’ve ever worked with — scrambled to cover the local angles of the attacks.
 Over the next few days we spent a considerable amount of time discussing the impact of some of the images.
 It was one of the most documented few hours in American history, no doubt.
-CLICK HERE to see a slideshow of some of their work.

 I remember walking into the JEA office and hearing that a plane had hit the World Trade Center.
 I left to go over to the college newspaper newsroom to see how I could help.
 Watching live news coverage of the second plane hitting the tower and the billowing black smoke, we knew our lives had changed.
 As journalists, everyone got to work.
 Photojournalists went over to the local military base where folks were already on high alert.
 They went to the student union to capture the campus reaction.
 They went out into the community.